 For good growth on silt loam and clay loam soils, 25 kg each of Nitrogen and potassium and 50-75 kg of phosphorus per hectare may be used.

 However, fertilization would depend upon the nutrient availability and soil fertility status concerning essential nutrients.
 About one third to one half of the nitrogen should be applied when seeding and the rest after thinning operation.

 There are various systems of irrigation, which include furrow irrigation, drip irrigation, and sprinkler irrigation.

 Frequent and light irrigations are more effective in achieving high yield and quality production in lettuce farming.

 After planting, crops should be irrigated at 8- to 10-day intervals.

 Drip irrigation increased yield by about 30% over furrow irrigation.

 Roots of lettuce crops are shallow, so weeding should be done carefully without distributing lettuce.
 Usually, weeding.
 After 15 days or according to need.

 Harvesting of lettuce begins as soon as plants reach acceptable size and firmness and should be completed before the leaves become tough and bitter and before seed stalks start to bold.

 The stage of harvest maturity depends on the variety of lettuce and the purpose for which it is grown.
-In Head lettuce for the market is allowed to grow to full size and to develop a solid head, but for home use, it is often harvested before the head is well formed.
+In Head, lettuce for the market is allowed to grow to full size and develop a solid head, but it is often harvested before the head is well-formed for home use.